Medidata Blog

 For example, much of the trial site burden at start-up focuses on training.
 There are myriad training sessions and back-end tasks required of site staff.
 It can be difficult for study coordinators to keep track of these requirements—especially when they’re navigating new portals and platforms.

 Sponsors must consider how to make things easier for sites instead of simply deploying new DCT technologies.
 One way to do so is to support and streamline the training process for sites.
-Even seemingly small changes, like providing flexibility in organizing group trainings or choosing a single sign-on clinical trial platform, can take the burden off sites and free up much-needed time to focus on clinical trial participant care.
+Even seemingly small changes, like providing flexibility in organizing group trainings or choosing a single sign-on clinical trial platform, can take the burden off sites and free up much-needed time to focus on clinical trial patient care.

 Sponsors should communicate with sites and take the time to understand their preferences and concerns.
 Maintaining open dialogue is critical to identifying pain points and providing timely support.
 By addressing sites’ needs during DCT implementation, sponsors can collaborate with site staff to keep patients a priority and lighten the load of clinical trial activities.